 4. Cleaning up mocks

-If we think about 3, such behavior would be something that gets blurry when testing, for example, using persistent data is a must for end-2-end testing.
-On the other hand, 4 is a common source of errors while testing guided by tests.
-Often, as the mock is usually used to collect calls in the object (and verify it later), is common to forget to restore it’s state.
+If we think about item 3, such behavior becomes blurry when testing.
+For example, using persistent data is a must for end-to-end testing.
+On the other hand, item 4 is a common source of errors while testing guided by tests.
+Often, as the mock is usually used to collect calls in the object (and verify it later), it is common to forget to restore its state.

 Codingwithhugo depicts this behavior in a code snippet using jest, giving the following test case (and assume they are in the same scope):